-- 6.18.
-The Trustee has accepted the fees of the Scheme's investment manager in line with the manager's stated fee scale. - 6.19.
+- 6.19.
+The Trustee has secured reductions on the fees charged by some of the Scheme's investment managers; the others are in line with the manager's stated fee scale. - 6.20.
 The majority of investment managers are remunerated by way of a fee calculated as a percentage of assets under management.
-Where a performance fee is payable, it relates to returns generated over the long term and subject to an agreed hurdle rate to discourage investment managers' from taking short-term focussed investment decisions. - 6.20.
-If managers are not meeting performance objectives, or investment objectives for mandates have changed, the Trustee may ask managers to review the Annual Management Charge. - 6.21.
-The Trustee will pay fees to Mercer on a monthly fixed fee basis or based on time cost/agreed budgets for work that falls outside the remit of the fixed fee.
+Where a performance fee is payable, it relates to returns generated over the long term and subject to an agreed hurdle rate to discourage investment managers' from taking short-term focussed investment decisions. - 6.21.
+If managers are not meeting performance objectives, or investment objectives for mandates have changed, the Trustee may ask managers to review the Annual Management Charge. - 6.22.
+The Trustee will pay fees to Isio on a monthly fixed fee basis or based on time cost/agreed budgets for work that falls outside the remit of the fixed fee.